 As embodied in its’ Mission Statement, the Institute of Science & Technology exists to promote and enhance the professional status and development of technical staff by formal recognition of their skills and qualifications and one of its’ stated goals is to maintain a system for monitoring and recording the continuing professional development of its members.

 It is a condition of admission to the professional Registers (RSciTech, RSci, CSci and IST’s Registered Practitioner) that records of PPD are submitted to the IST annually.
-For more details of the PPD requirements associated specifically with RSciTech, RSci and CSci visit our Professional Registration section.
+Please note that the requirements for members who are professionally registered at RSciTech, RSci and CSci levels are specific to those registers and further details can be found in our Professional Registration section.

 As part of its commitment to these principles and goals, in line with changes in the world of work and within the IST, a service has been devised to record members’ professional and personal development.
 This Professional and Personal Development scheme (PPD) is open to all IST members irrespective of grade of membership, country of residence and type of employment.